What Are Type Beats?

 Beatstars Beat Type Beats

-Screenshot of Beatstars
+Screenshot of Beatstars Website

 Hip Hop and Rap beats are the most popular music genre for type beats.
 The most 3popular instrumental type beats are Drake, J. Cole, Roddy Ricch, and more.

-Here are some popular search terms related to type-beats.
+Here are some popular search terms related to type beats.

 Search Term Monthly Search Volume